 Clipping - claiming you read words from evidence that you did not read - is different, and a voting issue.
 It is a form of dishonesty that irreparably distorts teams' speech times, which affects every other issue in the debate, and which opponents are uniquely poorly positioned to police.
 If you are inexperienced or appear to have clipped by mistake, I will be lenient.
 Otherwise, it is non-negotiable.

-Thoughts on stopping the debate early:
+On stopping the debate early:

 1. This is an exceptional measure to be avoided if possible.